Goat Milk Soap Making Workshop: A Hands-On Farm Class

 How does goat milk soap get made, step by step?

 Why chill the milk first?
-Lye gives off heat the second it hits liquid, and goat milk is full of natural sugars that scorch when they get too hot, turning the batch orange with a faintly burnt smell.
-Keeping the milk cold holds those sugars in check.
+Lye gives off heat the second it hits liquid, and goat milk is full of natural sugars that scorch when they get too hot, turning the batch yellow-brown with a faintly burnt smell.
+Keeping the milk cold, often frozen into cubes, holds those sugars in check.
 It's a small thing that separates a clean, pale bar from a sad brown one, and exactly the kind of detail that's easy to miss in a video and obvious when someone shows you in person.
 We won't hand you exact amounts here, since the formulating is part of the class, but you'll leave knowing the reason behind every move.

 How do you color and design your own bar?